jackiehyho/portfolio2024-final/src/content/portfolio/memorme.md

 Before we start the process, we each discussed our own interpretations of what a memory was, as well as share a personal memory with each other.

-This fosters a safe environment for ideas to flow and helps build trust within the team.
+This fostered a safe environment for ideas to flow and helps build trust within the team.

 </details>
 <details>